the-technat/the-technat/content/posts/popos.md

 Most of them can be installed from the Shop.
 But some need to be installed manually or need special configuration.
 They are listed below here

+## ungoogled-chromium

+Can be installed from the pop-os shop, however for extensions to work, you need to follow the instructions [here](https://github.com/NeverDecaf/chromium-web-store).

+If this is done, install and configure the following extensions:

+- KeePassXC-Browser
+- AdBlock - best ad blocker

+If you want some sites to keep you logged in, add them to the exceptions in `chrome://settings/cookies`.

+## KeePassXC

+Installed using the shop, but don't forget to turn on browser support in the app itself.

 ## kDrive

 Has to be installed as a binary using a local desktop file.
 First get the app [here](https://www.infomaniak.com/en/apps/download-kdrive) and place it into `~/.local/bin/kdrive`.